thibmonsel/torchdde/docs/index.md

 `torchdde` is a library that provides numerical solvers in [Pytorch](https://github.com/pytorch/pytorch) for Delay Differential Equations (DDEs) with constant delays.

+!!! warning

+    This a brand new library, please reach out for feedback, issues !

 ## Installation

 ```bash